tqnam2002/tqnam2002/README.md

 # 💫 About Me:

-## 🤖 Currently studying on:
+## 🤖 Currently working on:

-- MERN tech stack to create e-commerce web app
-- E-Commerce and Digital Marketing :smile:
+- E-Commerce Web Application 📇
+- Personal Portfolio 🐴

 ## 🤝 Looking to collaborate on:

-- Open-source projects related to machine learning or web development 🌟💻
+- Open-source projects related to machine learning or web development 🌟
-- Building impactful applications that solve real-world problems 🤔🚀
+- Building impactful applications that solve real-world problems 👀
-- Learning new skills and exploring interesting ideas with other developers 👯👨‍💻
+- Learning new skills and exploring interesting ideas with other developers 👯

 ## 📚 Currently learning:

-- PyTorch for deep learning and neural network development 🧠🤖
-- Selenium for web testing and automation 🌐🔍
-- Exploring new technologies and frameworks to expand my skillset 🤔📖

-## 💬 Ask me about:

-- AI and machine learning projects I've worked on 🤖🔬
-- Web development and design best practices 🌐💻
-- Tips and tricks for staying productive and motivated while coding 😊🚀
+- E-Commerce and Digital Marketing 🎯

 ## 💪 Also:

-- A fitness enthusiast and gym lover 🏋️‍♀️🏋️‍♂️
-- Passionate about health and wellness, and exploring new ways to stay active and healthy 🍎🏃‍♀️
+- An adventurer travels to almost every provinces of Vietnam ✈️ :vietnam:

 ## 🌐 Socials: